juandefelix/my_notes/README.md

 =======

-`bundle update your_gem` will update only the specified gem.
+`bundle update gem_name` will update only the specified gem.
+`bundle show gem_name` will show the location of a gem.